 It is understood that the 5060 - in both gold and steel - was limited to 1,000 pieces, due to the number of movements which were available at the time.
 The stainless steel variant was produced for a brief one year period, making these pieces as rare as they are significant.
 The 5060A displays a range of features only found on the earliest pieces, such as the closed caseback, tritium lume, cursive font on the date disc and "Nautilus" signature on the clasp (as the Aquanaut was originally intended to be part of the Nautilus collection).

-These design elements were geared towards something much sportier and more contemporary than the manufacturer was then known for at the time.
+Its design elements were geared towards something much sportier and more contemporary than the manufacturer was then known for at the time.
 Though unconfirmed, rumour suggests that the model was first commissioned by high level military personnel, hence the utilitarian design and dial pattern reminiscent of a grenade.
-Ever since its introduction, the Aquanaut has only grown in appeal.
-This Aquanaut Travel Time 5164A represents the bounds in complication development the manufacturer has achieved over the last twenty years, in addition to the continued success and appeal of the contemporary Aquanaut series.
+Ever since its introduction, the Aquanaut has only grown in appeal, with these early pieces reminding us of where it all began.